gmcninch-tufts/2024-Sp-Math087/course-notebooks/week02-03--root-finding.md

 But such a formula is far too much to ask for, in general!

-We describe here algorithmic methods for approximating roots of "nice enough" functions which are less precise but more generally applicable.
+We describe here some algorithmic methods for approximating roots of "nice enough" functions.
+These methods are less precise than, say, the quadratic formula, but they are more generally applicable.
 :::

 ::: {#64115675-5d80-4561-b052-2d03a19300c6 .cell .markdown}